chungers/infrakit/docs/content/gcp/index.md

 Docker for GCP is installed with a [Deployment Manager] template that configures Docker in Swarm-mode, running on instances backed by custom images.
-You can use the [gcloud] SDK either from your machine or from [Cloud Shell].
+You can use the [gcloud] SDK either from your machine or from [Google Cloud Shell].
 The later is easier since it doesn't require installing any tool on your machine.

-### Installing from Cloud Shell
+### Installing from Google Cloud Shell

-Open your browser, connect to the GCP console, start [Cloud Shell] and type this command with property values suited to your needs.
+Open your browser, connect to the [GCP Console], start [Google Cloud Shell] and type this command with property values suited to your needs.
 For example:

     $ gcloud deployment-manager deployments create docker \
         --config https://docker-for-gcp-templates.storage.googleapis.com/v4/Docker.jinja \